wectf/2020/README.md

 Then, use following CVE to conduct XS-Search: https://bugs.chromium.org/p/chromium/issues/detail?id=1013906. @posix and @DayDun manage to reproduce part of this.
 One key factor to concern is that the algorithm is like

 ```
-what you can get = bytes of requests without cookie + random padding - (bytes of requests with cookie + same random padding)
+what you can get =
+bytes of requests without cookie + bytes of random padding -
+(bytes of requests with cookie + bytes of same random padding)
 ```

 ### Cliche

 Data:

-* There are 690+ teams from 16+ different countries registered their account.
+* There are 712 teams from 26 different countries registered their account.
+* Infrastructure has served 2.8TB requests.
-* There are up to 251+ teams solved at least one challenge.
+* There are up to 257 teams solved at least one challenge.
 * Congrats to `st9846` `UWCTF`, `lsof -i:80`, which are respectively first, second, and third place.

 What have I screwed up:

 * KVaaS: I did not proofread my JS code carefully, leaving two small typos.
 Moreover, I forgot to test it (I really put it on my note) remotely, leaving the flag file empty at the beginning due to Docker not passing args and read-only system issues.
+I am super sorry for the inconvinience I have created : (
 * urlLongener: I did not notice the request altering caused by NGINX as well as AJAX, which creates ambiguity on the source code.
-It fixed after 13PM PDT.
+It is fixed after 13PM PDT.

-I am super sorry for the inconvinience I have created : (
+* Quota in Google Cloud prevented me from creating more than 32 cores.
+So, I have to migrate some instance to another account and pay for them : (